dankamongmen/scblockchain/README.md

 * POST `/lauth`: JSON equivalent of the `lauth` command
     * Requires an application/json body of type NewLookupAuthorizationTX
     * Replies with application/json body of type TXRequestResponse
-* POST `/patient`: JSON equivalent of the `patient` command
+* POST `/user`: JSON equivalent of the `user` command
-    * Requires an application/json body of type NewPatientTX
+    * Requires an application/json body of type NewUserTX
-    * Replies with application/json body of type NewPatientTXResponse or, on failure, TXRequestResponse
+    * Replies with application/json body of type NewUserTXResponse or, on failure, TXRequestResponse
-* POST `/delpstatus`: JSON equivalent of the `delpstatus` command
+* POST `/delustatus`: JSON equivalent of the `delustatus` command
-    * Requires an application/json body of type NewPatientStatusDelegationTX
+    * Requires an application/json body of type NewUserStatusDelegationTX
     * Replies with application/json body of type TXRequestResponse
-* POST `/pstatus`: JSON equivalent of the `pstatus` command
+* POST `/ustatus`: JSON equivalent of the `ustatus` command
-    * Requires an application/json body of type NewPatientStatusTX
+    * Requires an application/json body of type NewUserStatusTX
     * Replies with application/json body of type TXRequestResponse
-* GET `/pstatus`: JSON equivalent of the `getpstatus` command
+* GET `/ustatus`: JSON equivalent of the `getustatus` command
-    * Required query argument: `patient`, TXSpec of Patient
+    * Required query argument: `user`, TXSpec of User
     * Required query argument: `stype`, integer specifying delegated status type
-    * Replies with application/json body of type PatientStatusResult or, on failure, TXRequestResponse
+    * Replies with application/json body of type UserStatusResult or, on failure, TXRequestResponse
-* GET `/showpstatus`: HTML equivalent of `/pstatus`
+* GET `/showustatus`: HTML equivalent of `/ustatus`
-    * Accepts same query arguments as `/pstatus`
+    * Accepts same query arguments as `/ustatus`
 * GET `/showmembers`: HTML equivalent of `/getmembers`
     * Required query argument: `member`, TXSpec of ConsortiumMember
 * GET `/showblock`: HTML information about a particular block by hash